 The bulk of Mr. Black’s practice is in federal, appellate and state superior (felony) courts, but he brings the same aggressive, thorough approach to every case.
 He recognizes that the stakes in all criminal cases are incredibly high and uses every tool at his disposal to achieve the best possible result no matter the court or the charge.

 Mr. Black earned his undergraduate degree in economics, with honors, from the Johns Hopkins University in 1997.
 He graduated from the prestigious University of Washington law school in 2001.
 During law school Mr. Black began working as an intern at a criminal defense firm.
 He became an associate and eventually a partner, before opening his own firm in 2009.
 Mr. Black is highly respected by his peers and has been elected to serve on the Board of Governors of the Washington Association of Criminal Defense Lawyers.
-He has been rated as a Super Lawyer from 2014 to 2016, and was chosen as one of the top trial lawyers in the state by the National Trial Lawyers.
+He has been rated as a Super Lawyer every year since 2014, and was chosen as one of the top trial lawyers in the state by the National Trial Lawyers.

 Mr. Black served as the President of the Board of Directors of the Northwest Immigrant Rights Project from 2009 to 2011.
 This service both arose from and strengthened his dedication to the protection of the legal status of those who might face additional peril in the criminal justice system based solely on the place they were born.
 Mr. Black routinely works with immigrants to this country and is very well-versed in the complexities of how the criminal justice system interacts with the immigration system.
 He understands what is often truly at stake for immigrants charged with crimes and has the experience and knowledge needed to achieve outcomes that protect immigration status.